OpenMW/openmw/docs/source/openmw-mods/differences.rst

 OpenMW is designed to be able to use all the normal Morrowind mod files such as .esm/.esp plugins, texture replacers, mesh replacers, etc.

 .. warning::
 	All external programs and libraries that depend on ''morrowind.exe'' cannot function with OpenMW.
-This means you should assume mods dependent on Morrowind Graphics Extender, Morrowind Code Patch, Morrowind Script Extender, etc, will *not* work correctly.
+This means you should assume mods dependent on Morrowind Graphics Extender, Morrowind Code Patch, Morrowind Script Extender, etc, will *not* work correctly, nor will the tools themselves.

 Multiple Data Folders
 ---------------------